TanStack/router/docs/guide/search-params.md

 validateSearch: productSearchSchema
 ```

-In the above example, we used Zod's `.catch()` modifier instead of `.default()` to avoid showing an error to the user because we firmly believee that if a search parameter is malformed, you probably don't want to halt the user's experience through the app to show a big fat error message.
+In the above example, we used Zod's `.catch()` modifier instead of `.default()` to avoid showing an error to the user because we firmly believe that if a search parameter is malformed, you probably don't want to halt the user's experience through the app to show a big fat error message.
 That said, there may be times that you **do want to show an error message**.
 In that case, you can use `.default()` instead of `.catch()`.

 The underlying mechanics why this works relies on the `validateSearch` function throwing an error.
 If an error is thrown, the route's `onValidateSearchError` and `onError` options will both be triggered and the `errorComponent` will be rendered instead of the route's `component` where you can handle the search param error however you'd like.